fatorx/text-2-query/README.md

 ### Access documentation

-The api will be up at http://0.0.0.0:8003, with access to API methods in OpenAPI format.
+In the browser, access http://0.0.0.0:8003, for access to API methods in OpenAPI format.

 ------